sympy/sympy/release/README.md

 You should also open the pdf and make sure that it has built correctly, and open the html docs and make sure that they have built correctly.

+# Tagging the release

+Once you have made the final release files that you plan to upload, be sure that everything is committed, and that the most recent git HEAD is indeed the same one that was used to build the files (you can always do `fab vagrant release` again if you are not sure).
+Then tag the release with the command

+    git tag sympy-VERSION -a

+where you should replace `VERSION` with the version (which should be `x.y.z`, or `x.y.z.rcn` for the `n`th release candidate.
+It is very important to follow the tag naming conventions.
+The `-a` will cause it to prompt for a tag commit message.
+Just write something like "SymPy VERSION release".

+Then, push up the tag, with

+    git push origin sympy-VERSION

+Note, once a tag is pushed, that's it.
+It can't be changed.
+If you need to change the tag, you must bump the release number.

 # Uploading

 TODO